Maxwell Lord: Infinite Crisis

 At the "Crisis Counseling" panel at Wizard World Chicago, Dan DiDio explained DC's reasoning in using Lord's character in Infinite Crisis.
 After going through several possible characters who could be the "new leader for the offshoot of Checkmate", Maxwell Lord was suggested.
 Many of the editors thought that the idea made sense, as Lord had been shown to have a mean streak and to have killed previously.
 The idea was dropped due to the continuity errors, such as him being a cyborg, but they went back to it later after deciding none of the other possible characters were suitable.
-Didio explained: "We thought about that aspect of the story [where Maxwell was turned into a cyborg] some more.
+DiDio explained: "We thought about that aspect of the story [where Maxwell was turned into a cyborg] some more.
 And then asked, 'Did anyone read it?'
 No. 'Did anyone like the idea?'
 No. So we moved ahead with Max as being a human, and having been a human, and not letting that small part of the past stand in the way of this story.
 We wanted what was best for Countdown [to Infinite Crisis], and for us, that meant that Max had to be a human".

-One Year Later

-Lord reappeared in 2007 in the first two-story arcs of the new Booster Gold series by Geoff Johns and Dan Jurgens.
-At the end of the 52 Pick-Up story arc, Booster Gold and Blue Beetles from the past, present and future go back in time to Countdown to Infinite Crisis and prevent Lord from killing Ted Kord.
-In the subsequent Blue and Gold story arc, Blue Beetle and Booster Gold discover that, in saving Ted Kord, they have created a new timeline where Lord was never killed by Wonder Woman and Lord's OMACs, and that a mind-controlled Superman has turned the entire planet into a police state.
-Lord reveals that he had been returned to human form after dozens of clandestine operations and that he learned the importance of control during that time.
-When Booster Gold and Blue Beetle, having assembled their old JLI teammates, storm Brother Eye, Lord is killed by Dr. Light when she blasts a hole through his chest.
-Ted Kord realizes that his death is the only way to fix the timestream and leaves the battle, seemingly to return to the past and accept his death.

-Lord next makes an appearance in the Trinity maxi-series (2008-9).
-Lord's skull is stolen by a group called the Dreambound and brought to Morgaine Le Fey for usage in a spell, which requires an item connected to Wonder Woman.